VickySekhon/VoiceoverPrompt/README.md

 # Voiceover Prompt

 ## Description
 A full-stack creation of a text-to-speech mechanism, allows users to input text and have it played back at a desired tempo and volume.
 The project uses the front-end stack (HTML, CSS, JS).
-The project can be expanded on in the future with voice-changing feature that allows users to select a voice suitable for their needs.
+The project can be expanded on in the future with a voice-changing feature that allows users to select a voice suitable for their needs.

 ## Features
 - Voice-over.